kaganege/rust-rov-balance-system/README.md

 > rustup target install thumbv6m-none-eabi
 > ```

-1. Plug Pico into the computer in boot mode.
+1. Plug the Pico into the computer in boot mode.
 2. Compile and upload the code with

     ```sh